lennilobel/sql2022-workshop-hol/HOL/3. Security Features/2. Dynamic Data Masking/Dynamic Data Masking.md

 ﻿## Dynamic Data Masking

-Start by pressing `CTRL+N` to open a new query window for this lab.
+Start by pressing `CTRL+N` to open a new query window for this lab in SSMS.
 Then switch to the AdventureWorks2019 database:

 ```sql
 USE AdventureWorks2019